thenexthub/Codira/docs/SIL/ARCOptimization.md

 ## Deinit Model

-The semantics around deinits in swift are a common area of confusion.
+The semantics around deinits in language are a common area of confusion.
 This section is not attempting to state where the deinit model may be in the future, but is just documenting where things are today in the hopes of improving clarity.